 Managing Expectations Over the Holidays

-Christmas is a magical time of the year.
-The lights, the music, over-crowded shopping malls, school Christmas concerts, food, the mystery of Santa, and the joy of little faces on Christmas morning.
-The Holiday season evokes powerful emotions that can lead to significant disappointment, anxiety, and conflict between co-parents.
+The holidays are meant to be a magical time of year.
+The lights, music, crowded shopping centers, the mystery of Santa, and the joy of little faces can make it a special time.
+The Holiday season can also evoke those powerful emotions that lead to anxiety, disappointment, and conflict between co-parents.

-There are a few things that you can do to clarify your expectations with your co-parent:
+There are definitely a few things that you can do during the holiday season to clarify expectations with your co-parent.

-- Take a few moments and write down what you and your co-parent have agreed to.
-It doesn’t need to be anything formal, just a reminder as to what you’ve said.
-Send a copy of your notes over to your co-parent and invite any feedback.
-You don’t want to be re-hashing your conflict on December 25 when picking up your kids for Christmas dinner.
+- Write down what you and your co-parent have agreed to.
+This agreement doesn’t need to be formal, only a reminder of what’s been said.
+Send a copy of any notes to your co-parent and ask for feedback.
+You don’t want to have to re-hash those conflicts during the holidays when you should be worrying about your kids.

-Finally, keep in mind that your co-parent likely wants the same thing you do: a magical and Happy Holidays.
+Lastly, keep in mind that your co-parent likely wants the same thing that you do: a magical and happy holidays.